 In this article, one can find average revenue rates for flight bookings provided by different brands.

 The amount of revenue rate shared by each travel brand is available in the description of each program in your dashboard.
-Open the list of programs, check “Flights” checkbox in “Categories” field, check out the description of the programs in the list.
+Open the list of programs, check “Flights” checkbox in “Categories” field, and check out the description of the programs in the list.
 The amounts are specified in “Rate” paragraph:

 Fixed percentage means that travel brands always share the same amount of percentage for any flight bookings, without any restrictions.
-For example, Trip.com always shares 1% from the booking price with our partners for international flights.
+For example, Trip.com always shares 1% of the booking price with our partners for international flights.
 (Example: For an international flight booking that costs $500, Trip.com shares $5 with our partners).

 Revenue share is a formula, according to which travel brands share the income received from their vendors (agencies and airlines), with partners.
 In this case, only one thing remains constant — our partners’ revenue is always calculated solely from the travel brand’s revenue.

-For example, WayAway shares with our partners 50% of revenue that the brand receives from agencies and airlines they are partnered with.
+For example, WayAway shares with our partners 50% of the revenue that the brand receives from agencies and airlines they are partnered with.
 The brand’s income depends on the ticket price and the agency the user is buying a ticket from.
 On average, WayAway receives around 2.2% of the ticket price, of which they share with our partners 50%, which is equivalent to 1.1% of the ticket price.
 (Example: For a booking that costs $500, brand’s average income is $11, of which our partners receive $5.5).

 Metasearch brands’ revenue received from airlines and OTAs can be either a percentage or a fixed amount.
 There are a few agencies that pay revenue per click by the “Book” button instead of paying per completed bookings.
 The list of such agencies is not disclosed.